Breaking Symmetry in D2D Coded Caching: Optimal Communication with Low Subpacketization: Introduction

+\item \tit{We propose a packet type (PT)-based framework that turns subpacketization reduction into a structured combinatorial design problem.} The framework partitions users into groups, which induces geometric types for subfiles, packets, and multicast groups.
+Given this type structure, the design reduces to choosing the user grouping and the transmitter set for each multicast group type.
+These choices determine local further-splitting (FS) requirements, which are then coordinated through a vector least common multiple operation to produce a globally valid FS vector $\alphaglobal$.
+Each feasible $\alphaglobal$ specifies a valid rate-optimal D2D caching scheme, with \sbp $\Fpt= \sum_{\vv} \alphaglobalnb(\vv)F(\vv)$.
+The JCM scheme is recovered as a special case where all subfile types are retained and $\alpha^{\rm global}(v)=t,\forall \vv$.

+\item \tit{We identify two operational subpacketization-reduction mechanisms (see Fig. \ref{fig:two gains demo,intro}).} The first is the \tit{subfile saving gain}, obtained by excluding redundant subfile types, equivalently setting $\alpha^{\rm global}(\vv)=0$.
+This reduces the number of subfiles that need to be created and delivered.
+The second is the \tit{further-splitting saving gain}, obtained by assigning smaller-than-$t$ FS factors to retained subfile types through transmitter selection.
+Thus, PT reduces subpacketization not by sacrificing multicast gain, but by removing unnecessary subfile types and reducing the packet-per-subfile ratio whenever the type structure allows.

-\item Utilizing the PT design framework, we construct multiple classes of rate-optimal D2D coded caching schemes with substantially reduced \sbp. \Ip, by employing carefully designed user grouping and transmitter selection strategies, the proposed schemes achieve either order-wise (in the number of users) or constant-factor reductions in \sbp compared with the JCM scheme.
-To the best of our knowledge, the proposed PT framework constitutes the first universal design approach for D2D coded caching that simultaneously reduces subpacketization and preserves the optimal communication rate. \end{itemize}
+\item \tit{We construct multiple classes of rate-optimal D2D coded caching schemes with reduced subpacketization.} Based on the PT framework, we obtain several explicit scheme families that preserve the optimal JCM communication rate while achieving either order-wise or constant-factor subpacketization reductions.
+These schemes apply across broad memory regimes and strictly improve the rate-subpacketization tradeoff of existing finite-length D2D designs, many of which either increase the rate or apply only to restricted memory points.
+To the best of our knowledge, the PT framework is the first general design methodology for reducing D2D subpacketization while preserving the optimal rate. \end{itemize}

 \emph{Paper Organization.} The remainder of this paper is organized as follows.
 Section~\ref{section: problem description} introduces the problem setup and provides a brief overview of the proposed PT framework.
 The main results, summarized in three theorems, are presented in Section~\ref{section: main results}.
 Section~\ref{section: PT design framework} presents the full PT design \frmwk.
 The general caching schemes corresponding to the three main theorems are presented in Sections~\ref{section: gen ach schm, thm 1}, \ref{section: gen ach schm, thm 2} and \ref{section: gen ach schm, thm 3}, \resp, each following a common PT design-example-discussion structure.
 Finally, Section~\ref{section: conclusion} concludes the paper.